-The Company has established policies and procedures, which set out how we manage issues related to human rights and decent working conditions in our value chain:
+The Company has established policies and procedures which set out how we manage issues related to human rights and decent working conditions in our value chain:

 - Code of Conduct

 - Health, Safety & Quality Policy

 - Human Rights Policy

 - Human Resource Policy

 - Equality and Anti-Discrimination Policy

-- Environmental Policy

 - Counterparty Code of Conduct

+- Human Rights Due Diligence Procedure

-The Code of Conduct covers support and respect for the protection of internationally proclaimed human rights, labor rights, rights to freedom of association and non-discrimination.
-Our Human Rights policy describes the Company's approach to managing human risks in our operations and compliments our Code of Conduct.
-We also respect and promote the International Labour Organization's Declaration on Fundamental Principles and Rights at Work, and the International Maritime Organization's Maritime Labour Convention.
+The Company Code of Conduct covers support and respect for the protection of internationally proclaimed human rights, labour rights, rights to freedom of association and non-discrimination.
+Our Human Rights policy describes the Company's approach to managing human risks in our operations and complements our Code of Conduct.
+We also respect and promote the International Labour Organization's Declaration on Fundamental Principles and Rights at Work, and the International Maritime Organization's (IMO) Maritime Labour Convention.